staff-code/staff-code/README.md

 available in the bbCode variant.

 The copy link button only writes the query params to the URL bar if it detects that it's running in the StaffCode web app.
+It still copies the link to the web app to your clipboard in either case.

 ## development

+After cloning, don't forget to `cd` into `dist` and `git checkout main`.
+There's probably a way I could do a recursive submodule initiation, like I did on other big projects, but I'm too lazy.

-`npm run deploy` builds both variants of StaffCode.
+`npm run deploy` builds both the `bbCode` and `package` variants of StaffCode, as well as the web app.

-It uses `webpack` to bundle the `staffCode.js` file to be used for `BBCode` into `dist/bbCode`.
+It uses `webpack` to bundle the `staffCode.js` file to be used for `BBCode` into `dist/app/bbCode`.
+Yes, the bbCode variant is served via the web app at `https://staffcode.org/staffCode.js`.

 It uses `tsc` to transpile the library for `npm` into `dist/package`.

-Use `npm start` to run a local server with a minimal demo of the package variant of StaffCode, for QA purposes.
+Use `npm start` to run a local version of the web app.

-The BBCode variant is distributed via the StaffCode web app at `https://staffcode.org/staffCode.js`.
-The Sagittal web app (which includes the StaffCode web app) uses a `webpack` plugin to copy the contents of `dist/bbCode` from its copy of `staff-code` in its `node_modules` into its own `dist`.

 You may need to install `wget` in order to deploy, since it is used to update the SMuFL and Bravura dependencies in `vendor`.
 I used `choco install wget` while running my terminal as an administrator.

-After deploying, you can use the `npm run update-staff-code` script in the `scripts/forum` script group to update the Sagittal forum.

-And to update the Sagittal web app, in the `app` repo, run `npm upgrade` and confirm you pull in the npm package you just published.
-Then run `npm run deploy` there (which in turn cd's into its `dist` folder which is actually a submodule repo, the GitHub pages one, for `https://staffcode.org`, for which committing and pushing is equivalent to deploying the new static app) (don't forget to commit afterwards).

-# TODO: add more information about how the bin/ and vendor/ stuff works

-# TODO: and also how it's interesting that dist/ has app, bbCode, and package, and the app contains both bbCode and package. actually maybe you don't need bbCode separate anymore, since there's going to be no copying it in.

-# TODO: and qa can go to just being the app, and update QA stuff in readme etc.
+This updating occurs as a first step of each deploy, so the deployed app, package, and bbCode variant all stay up-to-date with SMuFL and Bravura.
+The code in `bin` is designed to adapt the data from these sources for quick use by the rest of StaffCode's code.